-In the sunny courtyard of a nineteenth century French chateau, our host guided us through a classic tasting while the Stones, Fleetwood Mac, and other 70s music icons played in the background.
-Though it was fall, it felt like a perfect spring day, clear and crisp, with no humidity.
-The company was congenial, the wine was superb and I couldn’t have imagined a more magical day.
-It was the kind of day that I’m certain has been the cause of many impetuous declarations regarding an immediate move to Napa Valley.
-My certainty arises because I said it myself.
+In Whetstone Wine Cellars’ sunny 19th century courtyard, our host guided us through a classic tasting.
+The Stones, Fleetwood Mac, and other 70s music icons played in the background.
+Although it was fall, it felt like a perfect spring day – clear and crisp, with no humidity.
+The company was congenial, the wine was superb, and I couldn’t have imagined a more magical day.
+It was the kind of day that has likely caused many impetuous declarations regarding an immediate move to Napa Valley.
+Actually, I said so myself.

-Unlike most winemakers in Napa Valley, Jamie Whetstone owner and winemaker at Whetstone Wine Cellars, is not growing Bordeaux varietals.
-A free spirit, Jamie has made a name for himself growing Rhone varietals and Pinot Noir (most vineyards located in the Russian River Valley), and producing exceptional wines.
-Jamie arrived in Napa in 2002 with the idea of staying for a year, then returning to his home in South Carolina to open a restaurant.
-He was also working for noted winemaker Larry Turley at that time.
+Unlike most winemakers in Napa Valley, Jamie Whetstone, owner and winemaker at Whetstone Wine Cellars, is not growing Bordeaux varietals.
+A free spirit, Jamie has made a name for himself growing Rhone varietals and Pinot Noir (like most vineyards located in the Russian River Valley).
+Jamie arrived in Napa in 2002 with the idea of staying for a year and then returning to his home in South Carolina to open a restaurant.
+He was also working for noted winemaker Larry Turley at the time.
 As often happens, the wine life called to him.
 I’m mighty glad he stayed.

 From the website:

 “Whetstone is a small, family-owned, luxury wine brand located in the heart of the Napa Valley.
 We specialize in Sonoma Coast and Russian River Valley Pinot Noirs, Carneros Chardonnay, cult favorite Russian River Valley Viognier, and Napa Valley Syrah.”